A cultured seaside retreat right on the doorstep of the capital

 Connected to the mainland by a bridge, Enoshima has been a day-trip destination for Tokyoites for centuries.
 From the Enoshima Candle lighthouse, you can get a 360-degree panoramic view that includes Mount Fuji.
 The island is home to shrines devoted to Hadaka-Benten, the Naked Goddess, who is worshipped by entertainers hoping for success.

-The Kamakura coastline boasts some great black-sand beaches, including Yuigahama, Zaimokuza, and Kashigoe.
-In the summer these beaches can be crowded with locals and visitors enjoying the sea, sun, surf, and plentiful fresh seafood.
-There are restaurants and cafes on the beach during the Summer months.
+The Kamakura coastline boasts some great black sand beaches, including Yuigahama, Zaimokuza, and Koshigoe.
+In the summer these beaches can be crowded with people enjoying the sea, sun, surf, and plentiful fresh seafood.
+There are restaurants and cafes on the beach during the summer months.

 This area is often compared to the beaches of Southern California for its lifestyle, particularly as the surfing community developed and flourished during the '50s, '60s, and through the '70s, along with popular music.

-A leisurely visit to the area of Kamakura will easily fill a very busy day.
-But if a day at the beach, a visit to the museum or more is in your plans, then an overnight stay is highly recommended.
+A leisurely visit to the area of Kamakura will easily fill a very busy day, but an overnight stay is highly recommended.